GhostNeverbloom/spbgs-docs/docs/en/managementbasics.md

 * The general idea of custom MaxMonsters tweaks is to be higher than vanilla but just enough to keep the good flow of enemies throughout the game.

-* Some maps are very CQC-oriented (like most of the holdout maps for example), and some have their spawns scattered across the area which makes the flow significantly slower (Desolation Original, Dust maps, Crystal Caverns etc.), so they might require a different approach on adjusting MaxMonsters.
+* Some maps are very CQC-oriented (like most of the holdout maps for example), and some have their spawn points scattered across the area which makes the flow significantly slower (Desolation Original, Dust maps, Crystal Caverns etc.), so they might require a different approach on adjusting MaxMonsters.

 * According to our experience, holdout maps like Power Core are best played at 48mm (and less) because they tend to get overly intense at a higher mm and have performance issues, while huge maps might still be comfortable enough at 64mm.

 * 72mm is considered an extreme value for pub gaming and is not recommended since the game can become excessively chaotic and cause performance issues because of the amount of live creatures on map.

-* By default MaxMonsters scales up with the number of alive players (12 -> 36 on Vanilla and 18 -> 56 on HoE+), so keep that in mind when adjusting its value manually through commands.
+* By default MaxMonsters scales up with the number of __alive__ players (12 -> 36 on Vanilla and 18 -> 56 on HoE+), so keep that in mind when adjusting its value manually through commands.

 * If you want to make slight adjustments to the vanilla difficulty, this is the perfect setting for you, though changing it on HoE+ will make no sense; it's already set to somewhat optimal values.
 Only case where it'd make sense is when there's less than 6 players and you want something specific for the current match.